 Ok, admittedly, that’s about it when it comes to things to do on Low Island, but it is still very much worth a visit.
 There is also a cute lighthouse that you can explore, which will provide you with another hour or so of fun.
 A trip to Low Island is a neat way to spend an afternoon.

 Then consider this half-day Low Isles snorkel tour.
-All snorkeling equipment as well as snacks and coffee are provided. you'll even get the chance to go on a guided snorkel tour or see the sealife from a glass-bottom boat.
+All snorkeling equipment, as well as snacks and coffee, are provided.
+You'll even get the chance to go on a guided snorkel tour or see the marine life from a glass-bottom boat.

 11. Hang Out With the Animals at Wildlife Habitat

-If you haven’t had much luck spotting wildlife out in the open, you’re guaranteed to see some at Wildlife Habitat.
-Here, the animals roam wild and free in recreated natural habitats and you as a visitor can immerse yourself in their surroundings.
+If you haven’t had much luck spotting creatures out in the open, you’re guaranteed to see some at Wildlife Habitat, Port Douglas.
+Here, the animals roam wild and free in recreated natural habitats, and you, as a visitor, can immerse yourself in their surroundings.

-Kangaroos, wallabies, crocodiles, and pythons are just some of the creatures you’ll find at Wildlife Habitat.
+At Wildlife Habitat, kangaroos, wallabies, crocodiles, and pythons are just some of the creatures you’ll find.
 You can even cuddle a koala if you fancy it – and let’s be honest, who wouldn’t?

-The park is divided up into different habitats, such as wetlands, rainforest, and savannah.
+The park is divided into different habitats, such as wetlands, rainforests, and savannahs.
 There is also a nocturnal habitat, which is kept artificially dark so you can see the kinds of animals that only come out at night.

 If you want a particularly special experience, opt for either Breakfast with the Birds or Lunch with the Lorikeets (a type of bird).
 You’ll be treated to a buffet breakfast or lunch spread in the bird enclosure, meaning you’ll chow down while tropical birds circle above your heads.

-There will also be expert guides milling about who will tell you all about the birds that land on your head while you eat.
+There will also be expert guides hanging about who will tell you all about the birds that land on your head while you eat.

 12. Spend the Day in Kuranda

-Once you’re in Kuranda there is a surprising amount to do, given that it is just a small town.
-There are plenty of shops and restaurants dotted around the town as well as a koala garden, a butterfly sanctuary, and the fabulous Kuranda Market.
+Once you’re in Kuranda, there is a surprising amount to do, given that it is just a small town.
+There are plenty of shops and restaurants dotted around the area as well as a koala garden, a butterfly sanctuary, and the fabulous Kuranda Market.
 If you have the time, this rainforest town will make a great addition to your itinerary.

 get the complete Kuranda experience fully organized for you on this full-day tour.
 You'll be picked up at your Port Douglas accommodation and will enjoy activities such as: